 St. James Cheese Co. — Calling all sandwich lovers!
-The Hook’s cheddar sandwich at this beloved cheese shop on Magazine in the Warehouse District and Uptown on Prytania is one of the best.
-A sky high serving of house smoked turkey with Wisconsin cheddar, fresh basil and avocado on ciabatta.
-And, for a limited time, get your hands on The Hot Pilgrim made with turkey, melted French brie, and housemade cranberry orange compote served hot on a baguette.
+The Hook’s cheddar sandwich at this beloved cheese shop on Magazine in the Warehouse District and Uptown on Prytania is one of the best, with a sky high serving of house smoked turkey with Wisconsin cheddar, fresh basil, and avocado on ciabatta.

-Kingfish — Trolling the French Quarter for some yummy bites?
-Stop into Kingfish on Chartres Street for their crispy squash hushpuppies with sweet potato-molasses butter — a really unique way to enjoy this root veggie.
+Kingfish — Strolling the French Quarter for some yummy bites?
+Stop into Kingfish on Chartres Street for their sweet potato andouille hash.

 Red Dog Diner – If you’re a breakfast guy or gal, swing on over to this adorable diner on Magazine Street for some sweet potato pancakes with a maple syrup, bacon, and sweet potato compote on top.
 Bring on the sugar rush!

-Killer Po-Boys — Vegetarians who just can’t swing a roast beef version of New Orleans’ will fall for a roasted sweet potato version at this killer sandwich shop.
+Killer Po-Boys — Vegetarians will fall for the roasted sweet potato po-boy at this killer sandwich shop.
 Black-eyed peas and pecan spread add a rich flavor, while savory braised greens keep it from being overly sweet.

 Dooky Chase’s — OK, so these candied yams aren’t technically sweet potatoes, but they boast that same earthy richness, and they’re available on the menu all the time.
 Did we mention they’re amazing?